kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Flarum changelog

+### Version 1.7.5 - November 29, 2022

+- Fix some internal Flarum links opening inside iframe instead of expected parent window.

+The extension was confirmed working on Flarum 1.6.

 ### Version 1.7.4 - September 13, 2022

 - Fix iframe incorrectly showing 1 total comment despite no comments having been made (fix will apply to new comment threads, existing threads will fix themselves upon first comment)